jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

 another portion.
 You could split this stimulation protocol into train and test sets or use different protocols to train and test on.

-### Model extensions
+**Model extensions**

-Even our extended model did not do a good job capturing the onset transience seen in the data, and we could probably improve the match between the amplitudes of the predicted firing rate and smoothed spike train.
+Our model did not do a good job capturing the onset transience seen in the data, and we could probably improve the match between the amplitudes of the predicted firing rate and smoothed spike train.
 How would we do that?

 We could try adding the following inputs to the model, alone or together: